microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 # Automated Setup and Local Deployment

-Refer to [./scripts/README.md](./scripts/README.md) for automated configuration and local deployment of CopilotChat.
+Refer to [./scripts/README.md](./scripts/README.md) for local configuration and deployment.

+Refer to [./deploy/README.md](./scripts/README.md) for Azure configuration and deployment.

 # Manual Setup and Local Deployment